reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/Shininho/README.md

 ---

 ## 🧩 Overview
-**Shin Inho** is a digital human reconstruction project that revives **Yaloo’s late grandmother** through volumetric capture and AI-driven animation.
+**Shininho** is a digital human reconstruction project that revives **Yaloo’s late grandmother** through volumetric capture and AI-driven animation.
 Using **3D scanning, high-resolution texturing, and procedural motion synthesis**, the project transfers a human presence into digital form—
 exploring the boundary between technological preservation and emotional memory.